 2021: Shannon Zenk, Director of National Institute of Nursing

-Loyola Nursing is proud to welcome leading nurse scientist, Shannon Zenk, PhD, MPH, RN, FAAN, director of the National Institutes of Nursing Research (NINR) as keynote Commencement speaker at its virtual ceremony on Wednesday, May 12, 2021.
+In Spring 2021, Loyola Nursing welcomed leading nurse scientist, Shannon Zenk, PhD, MPH, RN, FAAN, director of the National Institutes of Nursing Research (NINR) as keynote Commencement speaker at its virtual ceremony on Wednesday, May 12, 2021.
 The NINR supports and conducts clinical and basic research that spans and integrates the behavioral and biological sciences and develops the scientific basis for nursing practice.
 Prior to joining the NINR, Zenk was a Nursing Collegiate Professor in the Department of Population Health Nursing Science at the University of Illinois at Chicago (UIC) College of Nursing and a fellow at the UIC Institute for Health Research and Policy.

 "We are delighted to welcome one of the nation’s leading nursing researchers to Loyola Nursing,” says Loyola Nursing Dean Lorna Finnegan, PhD, RN, FNP, FAAN.
 “Shannon Zenk’s community-based health disparities research has been pivotal in identifying solutions and policies for greater health equity.
 We look forward to hearing her inspiring insights.”